-B. Participation and Professionalism
+A. Collaboration, Communication, Participation and Professionalism

-- Meets deadlines and prepares all required paperwork in a timely, accurate, and professional manner; - 2 Attendance at graduation and other events either recognizing students for academic accomplishments or providing opportunities for student-faculty interactions.
+- Supports collaborative decisions of the program, department, college and university; - Serves as an active and productive participant in the development of academic programs; - · Abides by departmental, college and university policies; - Serves as a mentor to faculty colleagues; - Communicates in a professional manner with students, staff, faculty, administrators, and external constituents. - Meets deadlines and prepares all required paperwork in a timely, accurate, and professional manner; - Attendance at graduation and other events either recognizing students for academic accomplishments or providing opportunities for student-faculty interactions.